tyronyiu/Uni/MGT370/2019-03-05-Resistance_to_change.md

 : Individuals may resist a change when the team resists, even if the individuals does not strongly oppose the change.

+**Self interest**
+: Individuals may resist a change if they feel it will cause them to loose something.

+**Different assessment**
+: Employees and managemnt see the change and its advantages in different ways.
+Management may the change as increased efficiency, while employees may see only the costs of it.